-Price based on lowest available fly cruise fare for double occupancy.
+Price based on lowest available cruise only fare for double occupancy.
 Subject to change at any time.

-Authentic experiences.
-Simple pleasures.
-Shared moments.
 Silversea's Millennium Class luxury cruise ships Silver Shadow and Silver Whisper offer you freedom and space to design your day.
-Slightly larger in size than ships Silver Cloud and Silver Wind, Silver Shadow retains Silversea's essence – spacious suites, a complement of only 388 guests, superior service – paired with a lively cosmopolitan atmosphere and enhanced amenities.
-Aboard the Silver Shadow, energize body and soul with complimentary Pilates and yoga in the expanded fitness center.
-Savour fine wines and French gastronomy in La Dame, enjoy authentic Italian cuisine in La Terrazza, or simply gaze at endless ocean views from The Grill.
-Not forgetting the regional-inspired The Restaurant, dining at sea has never been so good.
+Silver Shadow retains Silversea's essence – spacious suites and superior service – paired with a lively cosmopolitan atmosphere and enhanced amenities.
+Energise body and mind in the upgraded spa and fitness centre.
+Savour fine wines and French gastronomy in La Dame and enjoy authentic Italian cuisine in La Terrazza, endless ocean views from The Grill and internationally-inspired The Restaurant.
+From delectable dining to relaxation in ultra-luxury, cruising has never felt so good.

 Date | Time | Price * | Booking |